giacomo-timelli/2KLUSTER/README.md

 Sensitive values, such as client secrets, cookie secrets and access credentials, should not be committed in plain text in a public repository.
 In a real deployment, they should be managed through Kubernetes Secrets or an external secret management system.

-## Security notes

-This repository is intended as a proof-of-concept configuration and should not be used as-is in production without additional hardening.

-Important security aspects include:

-* rotate exposed or temporary secrets;
-* avoid committing `client-secret`, `cookie-secret` or access credentials;
-* ensure HTTPS is always enabled through Ingress TLS;
-* ensure OIDC tokens include the required `groups` claim;
-* restrict MinIO policies according to the principle of least privilege;
-* prefer Kubernetes Secrets or an external secret manager for sensitive values;
-* review group membership in INDIGO-IAM before assigning administrative permissions.

 ## Status

 This repository represents an academic proof-of-concept and is not intended to be used as a production-ready deployment without further hardening.